Proposals to expand the permitted voltage range for electrical supply

 Submissions closed: 29 November 2024, 5pm

-The Government is considering modernising the voltage range allowed in regulations for the supply of electricity to support more rooftop solar panels and reduce electricity costs.
+The Government consulted on expanding the voltage range allowed in regulations for the supply of electricity to support more rooftop solar panels and reduce electricity costs.

 About the consultation

-Most homes and businesses connect to the electricity system through low voltage distribution networks.
-Current regulations require electricity on these networks to be supplied within a range of 6% of 230 Volts.
+Most homes and businesses in New Zealand connect to the electricity system through low voltage distribution networks and the electricity is delivered to most households at 230 Volts.
+Regulations required electricity on these networks to be supplied within a range of +/-6% (except for momentary fluctuations).
 Voltage typically falls when power consumption increases and rises when electricity generation increases.

-The demands on low voltage networks are evolving as more homes and businesses invest in distributed energy resources, like rooftop solar photovoltaic panels (solar PV).
+The pattern of power flow on low voltage networks is changing as more homes and businesses invest in distributed energy resources (DER), like rooftop solar photovoltaic panels (solar PV).
 Solar PV can make valuable contributions to the power system and household bills.
-However, to keep voltages within the regulated limit, networks may need to either curtail the output from solar PV or invest in significant network upgrades, which will result in higher bills for consumers.
+However, to keep voltages within the regulated limit, networks would need to either curtail the output from solar PV or invest in significant network upgrades, which would result in higher bills for consumers.
+Expanding the voltage range enables electricity networks to accommodate more DER and allow the rooftop solar owners to export more electricity back to the network.

-Expanding the regulated voltage range would better align New Zealand with Australia and countries in Europe (depending on the option chosen).
-The standards for appliances sold in New Zealand already require them to work with a wider range of supply voltage.
+This also better aligns New Zealand with Australia and countries in Europe (depending on the option chosen).
+The standards for appliances sold in New Zealand already require appliances to work with a wider range of supply voltage.

-• The benefits of expanding the upper or lower voltage limits
+• The benefits of expanding the upper and/or lower voltage limits

-• The risks to appliances of expanding the upper or lower voltage limits
+• The risks to appliances from expanding the upper and/or lower voltage limits

-• If changes to the voltage range should be phased-in
+• Whether changes to the voltage range should be phased-in

-• What are the potential costs of expanding the voltage range
+• The potential costs of expanding the voltage range

-• What other regulations would need updating if the voltage range is expanded.
+• Any other regulations or standards that would need updating if the voltage range was expanded.

 Relevant documents